 Another version of events suggests that Trunko won the fight with the whales, swam ashore, fell unconscious due to exhaustion from the fight, then awoke ten days later and returned to the ocean.

 J. E. Morton, who was at the time the chairman of the University of Auckland’s Zoology Department, was totally baffled by the creature.
-He said it could not be a whale because of the hair, and could not be a sea cow or sea elephant because of the size.
+He said it could not be a whale because of the hair and could not be a sea cow or sea elephant because of its size.